Asagaya Pearl Center Tanabata 2017

 In 2017, Asagaya Pearl Center had many great dolls.
 They included Winnie the Pooh and Orihime (the princess from the Tanabata story).
 Of course, there were many more.
 Some were huge, several meters long, while others were small, less than one meter long.

-A few, like Doraemon, Thomas the Tank Engine, and Anpanman are there every year.
-Johnny Depp’s Jack Sparrow from Pirates of the Caribbean and Pinocchio made their debut.
-They were very, very good.
+A few, like Doraemon, Thomas the Tank Engine, and Anpanman are always there.
+This time, Johnny Depp’s Jack Sparrow from Pirates of the Caribbean and Pinocchio made their debut.
+They were very good.
 But my favorite was Gru from Despicable Me, flanked by some minions.

 The only problem I had with the 2017 festival was timing.
 Due to work, I went on the Saturday.
 That was a slight mistake in retrospect because it was incredibly crowded.
 There were many mums and dads with their kids, lots of couples, and many people like me with cameras.